OleksiiKova/rent-car-ireland/README.md

 ### Media

 - Images: All images for the website were created using [OpenArt](https://openart.ai/).
-- Logo: Used [Design.com](www.design.com) for creating logo for the website.
+- Logo: The logo for the website was created using [Design.com](www.design.com).
-- Transparent Backgrounds: To ensure consistency, transparent backgrounds for the car images were created using [Insmind](https://www.insmind.com/).
+- Transparent Backgrounds: To ensure consistency, transparent backgrounds for car images were created using [Insmind](https://www.insmind.com/).

 ### Content and Resources